yjucho1/articles/README.md

 -------------

-for number of training iterations do \n for k steps do \n
+for number of training iterations do

+  for k steps do
      * sample minibatch of m noise samples {z_1, ...., z_m} from noise prior p_z(z)
      * sample minibatch of m examples {x_1, ...., x_m} from data generating distributions p_data(x)
      * update the discriminator by ascending its stochastic gradient: